detmir/recycli/README.md

         }
     }
     ```
-2. Add KSP plugin to plugins section of your 'build.gradle' at the project level.
-Select KSP version that matches your Kotlin version (1.8.22 is the version of Kotlin the plugin matches).
-Minimum supported version of Kotlin is 1.8.xx.
+2. Add KSP plugin to plugins section of your `build.gradle` at the project level.
+Select KSP version that matches your Kotlin version (`1.8.22` is the version of Kotlin the plugin matches).
+Minimum supported version of Kotlin is `1.8.xx`.
 If your version is lower, please use 1.9.0 version of Recycli, that works with any Kotlin version using KAPT instead of KSP.
 See the documentation [https://github.com/detmir/recycli/tree/kapt](https://github.com/detmir/recycli/tree/kapt)
    ```gradle
    plugins {
        id 'com.google.devtools.ksp' version '1.8.22-1.0.11'